 Get a head start on Your Dahlia Flowers in Spring

 When you live in a place with a short growing season (90-100 days) you need to get a head start on growing your dahlias.
-Dahlias typically bloom from mid-to-late August and through September.
+Dahlias typically bloom from mid-to-late August through September.
 If you get your tubers in late and there’s an early frost, you might not even get any blooms.
-(Ask me how I know!!)

 I bring my dahlias out from storage in mid to late April, mist them with water if they need it, and put them under a grow light or on a window ledge.
-A south facing window is best, but an East or West facing window will do.
+A south-facing window is best, but an east or west-facing window will also do.
 Most tubers start to get green shoots in about a week or so.

 If you have tubers that don’t get any green bits, don’t worry.
 You can still plant them and they will still grow once you put them outside.
-I would also try planting any tuber that look dried up on the off chance that they’ll survive.
-Don’t plant any tubers that have gone moldy.
+I would also try planting any tuber that looks dried up on the off chance that they’ll survive.
+Don’t plant any tubers that have gone mouldy.

-Once all risk of frost has past, take your tubers out to the garden and plant them.
+Once all risk of frost has passed, take your tubers out to the garden and plant them.
 You’ll be rewarded with beautiful dahlias at the end of the season.

 Planting and overwintering dahlias is a bit of extra work, but the gorgeous blooms are well worth the effort.
-Will you grow dahlias this year?
+I hope these tips help you in your own cut flower garden!
+What do you think, will you grow dahlias this year?